 Friends is easily translatable and therefore more influential

 The fact that Seinfeld is almost impossible to replicate renders Friends the more influential series, given that it has set the bar and path for the creation of more successful sitcoms.
 Without Friends, there would be no How I Met Your Mother, New Girl or even The Big Bang Theory, among others.
 Given the premise of Friends (see argument #1), which had 40-50 more episodes than Seinfeld, the show has also aged better than Seinfeld.

-The bottom line: The Seinfeld vs. Friends debate boils down to the following question: Which is more commendable – inventing something new or reinventing a classic sitcom formula?
+The bottom Line: The Seinfeld vs. Friends debate boils down to the following question: Which is more commendable – inventing something new or successfully reinventing a classic sitcom formula?

 Still not sure ? maybe this can help…..